bclroger/euparliament/README.md

 ```r
 elections_eu
 ```
-In order to visualize the vignette with the analysis of the election results for the EU Parliament,execute the following command:
+In order to visualize the vignette with the analysis of the election results for the EU Parliament, execute the following command:
 ```r
 browseVignettes("euparliament")
 ```